What makes persistence one of the most important factors of being a leader?

 Then you need.
 Automated again, get, getting the resources and putting the automation in place.
 And then we had to write a procedure and circulate that.
 And this was all with a team of people.
 So it’s that persistence of pushing through and you’ll meet people sometimes that are really good at maybe one or a couple of those things, and that’s okay.

-for example, some people might have good ideas, but you need to maybe put some other people around them that then can sell those ideas or people around them that can get the resources or someone who’s more an operational type person who can execute on the plan.
+For example, some people might have good ideas, but you need to maybe put some other people around them that then can sell those ideas or people around them that can get the resources or someone who’s more an operational type person who can execute on the plan.
 But behind all this is a persistence of keep pushing forward with.

 The goal, the problem, and whether it’s something technical, I can think of other more administrative types of initiatives.
 For example, like putting a training plan in place for our non statistical customers, again, starts with a vision.
 Then you have to put it on paperwork with other people.